 Off page optimisation is the expensive and labour-intensive bit and the area that an SEO agency will focus on to propel your web pages up the search engine rankings.

 Depending on the number of competing web pages in your business sector, on-page optimisation and technical optimisation may be all your website requires, which is why it is worth ensuring that the basics are done, whether or not you intend to recruit the services of an SEO agency further down the line.

-For all SMEs in the marketing industry, advice from experienced professionals can prove invaluable in guiding your growing business in the right direction.
+in the marketing industry, advice from experienced professionals can prove invaluable in guiding your growing business in the right direction.
 For owners of digital agencies investing in growing and protecting a business, insurance should also be a top priority.
 Hiscox offer a highly tailored marketing insurance cover to help marketing professionals avoid the financial and legal risks which come with the territory.
 Find out more today.

 Guest bloggers may post on this site.
 The views, opinions and positions expressed within these guest posts are those of the author alone and do not represent those of Hiscox or its employees.
 The accuracy, completeness and validity of any statements made within these guest blogs are not guaranteed and we accept no liability for any errors, omissions or representations or any liability regarding infringement of intellectual property rights.
 Our social media house rules which also include details on how to contact us about any concerns you have regarding our social media channels, can be found here.